-Fifth Annual ASIL Research Forum
+Sixth Annual ASIL Research Forum

 .
 Interested authors should submit an abstract (no more than 500 words in length) summarizing the scholarly paper to be presented at the Forum.
 Abstracts will be considered via a blind review process.
 Papers that do not follow these guidelines will not be considered.
-Notifications of acceptance will go out in mid-July.
+Notifications of acceptance will go out in late July.

 Papers accepted for presentation will be assembled into panels.
 The organizers welcome volunteers to serve as discussants who will comment on the papers.
-All authors of accepted papers will be required to submit a draft paper four weeks before the Research Forum.
-Accepted authors must commit to being present on both Friday, October 23 and Saturday, October 24, 2015.
-Draft papers will be posted in advance of the Forum on an asil.org website accessible only by participants in the Forum.
+All authors of accepted papers will be required to submit a draft paper four weeks (Monday, October 10, 2016)